 If only because the wondering exhibition focusses on retells the entire story of the Moomins, beginning from the Great Flood, continuing on to the mystery at the lighthouse and covering the puzzling disappearance of the Moomins …

-Created by the Finnish author Tove Jansson between 1945 and 1977, the Moomin books have been translated into over fifty languages and are loved around the world – but nowhere more so than in Finland where the books and TV shows were a core part of the many Finnish lives growing up.
+Created by the Finnish author Tove Jansson between 1945 and 1977, the Moomin books have been translated into over fifty languages.
+They are loved around the world – but nowhere more so than in Finland where the books and TV shows were a core part of the many Finnish lives growing up.

-Trust me, after you visit the adorable Moomin Museum you are going to want to rush home, and binge-watch these delightful creations on Netflix, but there is another way to get your fix: with the delightfully innovative Moomin menu at the Tuhto restaurant next door.
-Welcoming, authentic and casual, Tuhto offers dishes inspired by locally sourced and organic produce, but their Moomin menu is unique and takes your taste buds on a culinary journey through Moomin Valley.
+Trust me, after you visit the adorable Moomin Museum, you are going to want to rush home and binge-watch these delightful creations on Netflix.
+Still, there is another way to get your fix: with the delightfully innovative Moomin menu at the Tuhto restaurant next door.
+Welcoming, authentic, and casual, Tuhto offers dishes inspired by locally sourced and organic produce.
+Their Moomin menu is unique and takes your taste buds on a culinary journey through Moomin Valley.

 Mouth-watering creamy salmon soup just like Snufkin would have prepared, home-grown Pork with spruce tips and wild mushrooms just like those Moomins collect in their magical woods – and of course – the comforting traditional pancakes and strawberry jam just like Moominmamma would make!
 There is also cute Moomin plates, cups, and pots – plus a delightful surprise for you to take home at the end!